swathikichanagari5/GraphQL/README.md

 # Generate Query Request Payload using Postman

-GraphQL Query can be tricky to directly write in Boomi process canvas.
-I recommend using Postman to generate the same with the following steps.

 Step-1: Send the request payload by clicking the Send button on the top-right corner, as per the below screenshot, so that we can generate the response.

 Query: